The 20 Best Acute Respiratory Distress Syndrome (ARDS) Doctors Near Me in Baltimore, MD

 English

 Dr. Hager is a specialist in Critical Care Medicine.
 He is an expert in the diagnosis and management of all forms of acute respiratory failure, including asthma, pneumonia, C.O.P.D., neuromuscular diseases, and the acute respiratory distress syndrome.
 He also has extensive experience in the management of other life-threatening conditions such as pulmonary embolism, gastrointestinal hemorrhage, shock from sepsis, hypovolemia, and heart disease, and metabolic emergencies such as diabetic ketoacidosis and hyperosmolar states.
 Dr. Hager is rated as an Advanced provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
-His top areas of expertise are Severe Acute Respiratory Syndrome (SARS), COVID-19, Acute Respiratory Distress Syndrome (ARDS), and Cerebral Hypoxia.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Severe Acute Respiratory Syndrome (SARS), COVID-19, Cerebral Hypoxia, and Acute Respiratory Distress Syndrome (ARDS).
+Dr. Hager is board certified in American Board Of Internal Medicine.

 Advanced in Acute Respiratory Distress Syndrome (ARDS)